This episode is titled Colonies.

-The 16th C saw the establishment & growth of the Spanish and Portuguese overseas empires.
-The Spanish Empire included Mexico, extending well into what is now the western half of the United States.
-In the 17th C, other Europeans began their own empire building.
+The 16th C saw the growth of the Spanish and Portuguese overseas empires.
+The Spanish Empire included Mexico, extending well into what is now the western half of North America.
+In the 17th C, other Europeans began their own empire-building.
 The most successful of the new colonial powers was Great Britain.
-Among its first overseas enterprises were the 13 colonies in N America that became the United States.
-Though we’ve already talked about the settling of Plymouth & the Puritan settlements of Massachusetts, we’ll do a little review.
+Among its first overseas enterprises were the thirteen colonies in North America.
+Though we’ve already talked about the settling of Plymouth and the Puritan settlements of Massachusetts, we’ll do a little review.

-The first British colonial ventures in N America failed.
+The first British colonial ventures in North America failed.
 In 1584, Sir Walter Raleigh was granted a charter for colonization.
 He named the area Virginia, after the Virgin Queen Elizabeth.
-But his 1st 2 ventures, failed.
-The first group of settlers returned to England, while the 2nd disappeared.
+But his first two ventures failed.
+The first group of settlers returned to England, while the second disappeared.

 The Puritan Revolution in England made little impact on Virginia.
 The colonists were more interested in growing the new cash crop of tobacco and opening new lands for its cultivation than in the religious strife going on back in merry old England.
 Puritan zeal lost its vigor in the midst of economic prosperity.
 One of the things that led to this spiritual decline was the acceptance of slavery.